Everything You Need to Know About Hidradenitis Suppurativa (HS)

 If left untreated, Stage I HS will progress to Hurley Stage II.

 Stage II, or moderate HS, sees a progressive worsening of the symptoms in Stage I. The key feature of moderate HS is more severe abscesses which recur in multiple areas of your body.
-Any boils that originally developed under your skin in Stage I may worsen and break open, leaking foul-smelling pus.
+Any lesions that originally developed under your skin in Stage I may worsen and break open, leaking foul-smelling pus.
 You may have some sinus tract formation, but this is mild compared to Stage III.
 Once these heal, you may see minimal scarring.

 At this stage, if topical and home remedies haven’t worked, your dermatologist may also prescribe oral steroids (to decrease inflammation) or antibiotics (to decrease bacterial buildup).
 You may also be prescribed painkillers if needed.